frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S10.webp" style="width:100%">
       <figcaption>10.
 Create the bolt circle pattern by drawing a circle on the CTC line, then use the pattern tool to duplicate it around the motor center point.
 This pattern should have 8 holes, and have a diameter of 2" to match the standard 2" motor bolt circle.
-Make sure the hole is dimensioned to the correct #10-32 Close Fit size.</figcaption>
+We only need 3 of the 8 holes on this pattern so make the rest construction holes.</figcaption>
     </figure>
   </div>